Good Building Design and Construction in the Philippines: Foundation

 The book has given a detailed identification of proper house foundation and ground classification to ensure it is not liquefaction prone.

 Structure

-Principle of coherent structure and the importance of the presence of structural columns to support the walls and roof structure in the event of environmental hazards such as ravaging flood, strong winds and earthquakes.
+Principle of coherent structure and the importance of the presence of structural columns to support the walls and roof structure in the event of environmental hazards such as ravaging floods, strong winds and earthquakes.

 Roof truss tying

-Roof trusses must be welded to purlins and tied using extruding column steel reinforcements. to ensure it is fixed properly to the columns and will not fly-off during strong winds.
+Roof trusses must be welded to purlins and tied using extruding column steel reinforcements. to ensure it is fixed properly to the columns and will not fly off during strong winds.

 Proper location

-Proper location has been discussed in the handbook to ensure that the ground below is sturdy to support the weight of the structure.
+The proper location has been discussed in the handbook to ensure that the ground below is sturdy enough to support the weight of the structure.
 It must be composed of bedrock and must not be landfilled and is away from slopes and river beds.

 Construction materials

-Broken rough rocks and fine sand must be used and must be free from external sediments as it may affect the strength of the concrete mix.
+Broken rough rocks and fine sand must be used and must be free from external sediments as they may affect the strength of the concrete mix.